buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Types/IfcActionSourceTypeEnum.md

 Propping

 ### SYSTEM_IMPERFECTION
-Loads from imperfections in the sytem.
+Loads from imperfections in the system.

 ### SHRINKAGE
 Loads from shrinkage.